 (10) Section 6(2) does not have effect in relation to this section.

-[Section 24 inserted by No. 36 of 2012 s.
+[Section 24 inserted: No. 36 of 2012 s.
 11.]

 25. Administering body not to require payment in respect of prescribed matters

 (1) The administering body of a retirement village must not demand or receive payment from a resident or former resident in respect of any matter prescribed for the purposes of this section.